 The Budget Checkup is intended to provide users with an educational assessment of how their savings and spending habits compare to Fidelity's suggested guidelines.
-The checkup is based on Fidelity's point of view that users should allocate 50% of their take home pay to essential expenses, 15% of their pre-tax income towards retirement savings and 5% of take home pay to short term savings, which can be used to cover variable miscellaneous expenses which are difficult to budget.
+The checkup is based on Fidelity's point of view that users should allocate 50% of their take home pay to essential expenses, 15% of their pre-tax income towards retirement savings including employer contribution and 5% of take home pay to short term savings, which can be used to cover variable miscellaneous expenses which are difficult to budget.
 Additionally, Fidelity suggests users have an emergency fund available to cover 3-6 months of essential expenses.
 The Budget Checkup is intended to serve as an educational tool and should not be construed as tax or investment advice.
 Your circumstances are unique therefore if you believe that you need personalized tax advice, then you should consult a tax advisor.

 Fidelity does not provide legal or tax advice.
 The information herein is general and educational in nature and should not be considered legal or tax advice.
 Tax laws and regulations are complex and subject to change, which can materially impact investment results.
 Fidelity cannot guarantee that the information herein is accurate, complete, or timely.
 Fidelity makes no warranties with regard to such information or results obtained by its use, and disclaims any liability arising out of your use of, or any tax position taken in reliance on, such information.
 Consult an attorney or tax professional regarding your specific situation.